kenny-co/procedural-advml/README.md

-# Procedural Black-Box Adversarial Examples
+# Perlin Adversarial Examples

 This repository contains sample code and an interactive Jupyter notebook for the paper ["Procedural Noise Adversarial Examples for Black-Box Attacks on Deep Neural Networks"](https://arxiv.org/abs/1810.00470).

 Procedural noise functions are parametrized and used to generate textures in computer graphics.
 In this work we use Perlin noise, a type of procedural noise, to create adversarial perturbations against popular deep neural network architectures trained on the ImageNet image classification task.

-The results show that adversarial examples can be generated using Perlin noise without any knowledge of the target classifier.
-This demonstrates the instability of current neural networks to procedural noise patterns.
+The results show that adversarial examples can be generated using Perlin noise **without any knowledge of the target classifier.** This demonstrates the instability of current neural networks to procedural noise patterns.

-You can play with the noise function parameters to generate your own adversarial examples with our interactive widget in the Jupyter notebook.
+You can play with the noise function parameters to make your own adversarial examples with our interactive widget in the Jupyter notebook.

 ![slider](slider.png)

 Please see our [paper](https://arxiv.org/abs/1810.00470) for more details: "Procedural Noise Adversarial Examples for Black-Box Attacks on Deep Neural Networks."
 Kenneth T. Co, Luis Muñoz-González, Emil C. Lupu. arXiv 2018.

-## Python Packages
+## Python Dependencies

 * ipywidgets
 * jupyter